 Waimanalo is an extremely ethnically-diverse town.
 The people who call Waimanalo home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Waimanalo residents report their race to be Asian, followed by Native Hawaiian.
+The greatest number of Waimanalo residents report their race to be Native Hawaiian, followed by Asian.
 Waimanalo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.14% of the town’s residents.
-Important ancestries of people in Waimanalo include Portuguese, Irish, German, Italian, and English.
+People of Hispanic or Latino origin account for 10.89% of the town’s residents.
+Important ancestries of people in Waimanalo include Portuguese, Irish, Italian, German, and English.

 The most common language spoken in Waimanalo is English.
 Other important languages spoken here include Pacific Island languages and Tagalog.